 The National School Lunch Program

-CEO, an exciting new option in Maryland, allows schools with high percentages of low-income children to provide free breakfast and lunch to all students.
-In the 2013-2014 school year, community eligibility will be implemented in select Washington County Schools, and the SEED School of Maryland.
+Community Eligibility, an exciting new option in Maryland, allows schools with high percentages of low-income children to provide free breakfast and lunch to all students.
+In the 2013-2014 school year, community eligibility was implemented in select Washington County Schools and the SEED School of Maryland.
 Learn more...

-- conducting outreach to increase participation in school meals;
+- Conducting outreach to increase participation in school meals.

 - Implementing a plan to collect meal applications to enable schools to access full federal funding.